 Among the world’s poorest countries, Niger struggles with a stagnant economy and a rapidly expanding population.
-Child marriage is prevalent and maternal mortality is high.
-UNFPA began support in 1983 with programmes that help position family planning in national development plans and increase the quality of and access to reproductive health services.
-UNFPA assists with the production of demographic data, and encourages human rights norms in education, health and demography policies.
-The Fund’s work on gender equality helps to improve laws and responses to human rights violations, as well as the greater participation of women and youth in public decision-making.
+Child marriage is prevalent, and maternal mortality is high.
+UNFPA began its support in 1983 with programmes to help position family planning in national development plans and to increase the quality of and access to reproductive health services.
+UNFPA also assists with the production of demographic data; encourages human rights norms in education, health and demography policies; advocates for gender equality to improve laws and responses to human rights violations; and supports the greater participation of women and youth in public decision-making.

 Saidou Kaboré